Updating a Portfolio

 Handling Cash

 When you create a portfolio you can edit the cash amount in your portfolio.
-This can be done by clicking the edit icon in the bottom left corner of the main window of the Portfolio Manager.
+This can be done by clicking the edit icon in the bottom left corner of the Positions tab, which is accessed in Portfolio Manager.

 portfolio